nobloat/css/README.md

 ## Known Issues
 - Modal not optimized for mobile
-- Edge: Closed alerts leave a very small line (probably some border)
+- Closed alerts consume space, on Edge they leave a very small line
-- Closed alerts consume space
 - Forms do not work in the grid, they are bigger -> Horizontal Scrollbar